baloise/this-or-that/docs/slides/PITCHME.md

 +++

 **Experience**
-- Fast development for different devices (short time to market)
+- Fast development for different devices
+- Integration of plattform APIs was easy
+- Comfortable development
+    - Device Emulator
+    - Instant refresh
+- We faced no framework issues
+- No iOS Development w/o a Mac (not a Flutter issue)
+- Layouting not trivial

++++

+# Demo

 ---